Introduction

 This is the preferred Authentication Flow.
 When using this flow, the client will work with the user’s web browser to guide them through authenticating with this service.

 The full process is detailed in the Authentication and Authorization section of the book.
-It entails directing the user's browser to /authorize, waiting for a response at a pre-registered Redirect URI for an authorization code, and finally requesting an Authorization Code Grant from /token to obtain an access token.
+It entails directing the user’s browser to /authorize, waiting for a response at a pre-registered Redirect URI for an authorization code, and finally requesting an Authorization Code Grant from /token to obtain tokens.

 This authentication flow should be used if possible.
 It MUST be used if: